 Visit of the biggest winery on the Balkan/ Adriatic area, winery Tikves established

 in 1885.
-The winemaking tradition in Macedonia and the Tikveš region is long
+The winemaking tradition in the area and the Tikveš region is long

 for centuries.
-Since the times of the Roman Empire it has been written that Macedonia produces amazingly powerful wines with a scent of the vibrant south, the taste of songs and laughter of the people living in this region.
+Since the times of the Roman Empire it has been written that the area produces amazingly powerful wines with a scent of the vibrant south, the taste of songs and laughter of the people living in this region.